-Under limited supervision, provides direct leadership and coordination for the staff and operations of Materials Management; Central Sterile Supply; and Sterile Processing.
+JOB SUMMARY: Under limited supervision, provides direct leadership and coordination for the staff and operations of Materials Management; and Central Sterile Supply.

 Provides executive leadership on proactive supply chain management strategies and addressing daily supply chain operations including customer relationship management, process and project management.